Other mental health disorders

 There are several different types of personality disorder.
 Some involve the person being 'odd' or eccentric, overly dramatic and emotional, or anxious and fearful.

-More information on personality disorders is available from the Department of Health.
+More information on personality disorders is available from Head to health.

 Anorexia nervosa and bulimia nervosa are the most common examples of disturbed eating.